 - The Preventive Maintenance You Need to Do On Your Car (and When) | Lifehacker

 - Auto Repair Basics | Consumer Information

-Find out if your college or university offers a practical budgeting course and graduate with real-world money-management skills.
+Find out if your college or university offers a practical budgeting course.
+Taking one means you'll graduate with practical money-management skills.

-Unfortunately, not everybody learns how to do this in the comfort of the family kitchen.
-The proliferation of pre-packaged foods and drive-thru restaurants means that for many, knife skills and plating principles are a distant afterthought.
-Surely, not everyone is meant to become a chef at a three-star Michelin restaurant, but we should know how to do a bit more than boiling water for ramen.
+Unfortunately, not everybody learns how to do this.
+While you don't have to become a chef at a three-star Michelin restaurant, you should know how to do more than boil water for ramen.

-If your college or university offers access to some basic culinary courses, take advantage of the opportunity.
-It could result in a healthier lifestyle, lifelong savings, and more than a few top-notch dinner parties.
+If your college or university offers basic culinary courses, take advantage of that opportunity.
+It could result in a healthier lifestyle, lifelong savings, and top-notch dinner parties.